SEAT León: Copa Edition

 SEAT México announced the production of 100 units of the Copa Edition in orange colour with black stripes in September 2008.
-The Mexican version had a sunroof, whilst the European León Copa did not.
+The Mexican version also had a sunroof, which the European León Copa did not.

 Streetcopa and World Champion Edition

 At the 2008 Geneva Auto Show, the León Streetcopa limited edition was released.
 It was a similar edition of León Copa Edition with some changes, designed for the Swiss market and limited to 200 units.
 Lately, after SEAT won World Touring Car Championship, SEAT Schweiz released a facelifted version called Leon World Champion Edition, also limited to 200 units.

 Cupra 310 Limited Edition

 SEAT Nederland announced the production of León Cupra 310 Limited Edition, with 2.0 TFSI engine upgraded to 310 PS of maximum power and 425 Nm.
 The production was limited to 100 units.

 It came only in Candy white or Infiri black.
 The Cupra 310 Limited Edition featured beside the OEM Cupra equipment an engine management remapping by Abt Sportsline, black Orion-alloy wheels, an alarm system, Bluetooth connectivity and special 310 Limited Edition badges on the sides and the rear hatch.
 There were also stainless decals inside the front door frames displaying the 310 Ltd logo.
 A badge on the dashboard displayed the serial number, and the car was delivered with a key ring to match.
 Full factory warranty was retained with the power increase that increased the top speed to 259 km/h.